stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldindex/get_bookmarkname/_index.md

 ---
+title: Aspose::Words::Fields::FieldIndex::get_BookmarkName method
-title: get_BookmarkName
+linktitle: get_BookmarkName
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the name of the bookmark that marks the portion of the document used to build the index.
+description: Aspose::Words::Fields::FieldIndex::get_BookmarkName method.
+Gets or sets the name of the bookmark that marks the portion of the document used to build the index in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words.fields/fieldindex/get_bookmarkname/